alinavoiculescu/spinny-line-follower/README.md

 Spinny's calibration process is fully autonomous, initiated upon power-up.
 The robot performs a series of movements, moving left and right to ensure that the sensor readings are optimized for the current environment.

+## PID Approach
+Spinny utilizes a Proportional-Integral-Derivative (PID) control algorithm to track the line and make precise adjustments to its trajectory.
+The PID control system continuously calculates an error value as the difference between a desired setpoint and the current process variable.
+The controller then uses the error value to calculate and adjust the control output, in this case, the speed of the motors.
+The proportional, integral, and derivative constants (kp, ki, and kd) are used to fine-tune the performance of the controller, ensuring stable and accurate navigation.

 ## Control
 The control system employed by the Spinny line follower is a PID controller.
 A PID controller is a control loop feedback mechanism that continuously calculates an error value as the difference between a desired setpoint and the current process variable.
 The controller then uses the error value to calculate and adjust the control output, in this case, the speed of the motors.